BKimMD/Opioid-Manager/README.md

 For a group of long-term opioid patients, Nalxone/UDS orders and mail out letters are automatically generated if overdue

+### Automated Steps

 1. Opens VSSC report website (see Notes) so that a comma separated file filtered for a given provider and opioid therapy type can be generated.

 2. After selecting saved CSV file, program reads list of patient names in a csv file and determines whether to skip patient based on dates last ordered (13 months for Naloxone, 5 months for UDS) and skipping palliative care patients (for UDS)

 3. Waits for Patient Selection page on CPRS (so provider can finish CPRS tasks started before program was ran):

 ![](media/d023f343a21771cf4e5bc82d1d865122.png)

 4. Opens chart in CPRS of selected patient on list and tries to close/wait for popups to be manually closed

    - For UDS, checks to see if there’s already an existing UDS order within last month and will try to go to next patient if order exists

 5. Creates order for naloxone/UDS

 6. Creates follow-up note (using the CPRS template that auto mails out to the patient) with naloxone/UDS info

 7. Waits for provider to review/sign-off on both the order and note and to go to the Patient Selection box

 8. Reads next name on list and repeats until list is complete

 Notes: